Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Analysis and Results

-To replicate the complex composition of the ISM, we employed the Y-parameter as a mode decomposition technique on 25 datacubes of MHD turbulence, spanning a wide range of plasma properties, energy injection rates, and driving mechanisms (see Table~\ref{tab:sim2}).
-To ensure the validity of our results, we excluded 5 datacubes with C-mode energy fractions falling between 0.5 and 0.6.
+To replicate the complex composition of the ISM, we employed the Y-parameter as a mode decomposition technique on 25 datacubes of MHD turbulence (${\rm M_{A}<1.0}$), spanning a wide range of plasma properties, energy injection rates, and driving mechanisms (see Table~\ref{tab:sim2}).
+While analyzing the individual cubes, we found that the technique gives ambiguous results when the compressible mode energy fraction of the cubes lies in the range of $0.5<f_C<0.6$.
+Therefore, to ensure the validity of our results, we excluded 5 datacubes with C-mode energy fractions falling between 0.5 and 0.6.
 The remaining dataset comprised of 12 turbulence cubes subjected to solenoidal forcing, exhibiting less than 40\% of energy in the Compressible turbulence mode, and 8 datacubes characterized by compressible-driven turbulence, with a dominating energy fraction in the compressible mode.
-We investigated the anisotropy of $B_{x}^2$ and $B_{y}^2$ for the individual modes decomposed from all these cubes and found that they follow a similar trend, as shown in Fig.\ref{decomposed_anisotropy}.
-Furthermore, we evaluated the relative anisotropies, or ``Y-parameter," for each cube and found an equivalent trend for the Z12 and A1 cubes, as demonstrated in Fig.\ref{Ydecomposed}.
+We investigated the correlation function of $B_{x}^2$ and $B_{y}^2$ for the individual modes decomposed from all these cubes and found that they follow a similar trend, as shown in Fig.\ref{decomposed_anisotropy}.
+Furthermore, we evaluated the relative anisotropies, or ``Y-parameter," for each cube and found an equivalent trend for the Z12 and A1 cubes, as demonstrated in the upper two panels of Fig.\ref{Ydecomposed}.

-To improve the statistical significance of our results, we calculated the statistical probability density and averages of the Y-parameter for the A and C modes in their respective decomposed data cubes at every $\theta_{\lambda}$ value.
-The probability density (PDF) and average Y-parameter against $\theta_{\lambda}$ is presented in Fig.\ref{combined_Ydecomposed}, where the left panel represents the statistical averages over 12 MHD turbulence cubes with $f_C < 0.4$, while the right panel comprises 8 compressible dominant datacubes with $f_C>0.5$.
+To improve the statistical significance of our results, we calculated the statistical probability density and median of the Y-parameter for the A and C modes in their respective decomposed data cubes at every $\theta_{\lambda}$ value.
+The probability density (PDF) and median Y-parameter against $\theta_{\lambda}$ is presented in Fig.\ref{combined_Ydecomposed}, where the left panel represents the 12 MHD turbulence cubes with $f_C < 0.4$.
+In contrast, the right panel comprises 8 compressible dominant datacubes with $f_C>0.5$.
 The upper and lower sub-panels in Fig.\ref{combined_Ydecomposed} show purely Alfv'enic and compressible modes, respectively.
-Notably, the functional dependency of the Y-parameter on $\theta_{\lambda}$ in both these plots for the Alfven and compressible modes is consistent with the behavior of the Y-parameter in the individual data cube.
+Notably, the functional dependency of the Y-parameter on $\theta_{\lambda}$ in both these plots for the Alfven and compressible modes is consistent with the behaviour of the Y-parameter in the individual data cube.
 Thus it can act as a powerful diagnostic for the reconstruction of 3D magnetic fields and understand the mode-decomposition of MHD turbulence.